-Figure 31.
-Correction for the wind direction forecasts of a weather forecast service for Wind Farm 1
+Figure 27.
+Correction factor for the wind speed forecasts of a weather forecast service for Wind Farm 1

-In Figure 31, it can be seen that for forecast wind directions in the sector from northwest, over south to east, the wind directions are in reality about 10 to 20 degrees higher, meaning that air flows coming from these directions are deflected by about 10 to 20 degrees in clockwise direction (compared to the values forecasted by the weather forecast provider).
-In contrast,
+In Figure 28, it can be seen that for forecast wind directions in the sector from northwest, over south to east, the wind directions are in reality about 10 to 20 degrees higher, meaning that air flows coming from these directions are deflected by about 10 to 20 degrees in clockwise direction (compared to the values forecasted by the weather forecast provider).
+In contrast, air flow coming from the sector east to northwest, are deflected in anti-clockwise direction.
+This corresponds to the fact that Wind Farm 1 is located in the south of the wind farm cluster and the cluster has a rectangular-like shape with the long axis in northwest-southeast direction.
+Due to blockage of the wind by the wind farm cluster, the air flow deviates through pressure build-up in front of the cluster slightly in the direction of the outside corners of the cluster, where it can flow next to the cluster.
+For lower wind speeds, thus with lower momentum, this deflection appears to be sharper than for higher wind speeds.

-In addition, in Figure 30 it can be seen that on average the corrected inflow wind speeds are lower than the ones forecasted by the weather service provider, also for wind directions without upstream wind farms causing wake.
+- In addition, in Figure 27 it can be seen that on average the corrected inflow wind speeds are lower than the ones forecasted by the weather service provider, also for wind directions without upstream wind farms causing wake.
 This may be may be partly attributable to coastal effects (the coast is the nearest in east to south directions) and partly to the blockage effect of the wind farm cluster.
 For the wind directions in the sector south-southwest (directed towards the corner of the wind farm cluster) slightly increased wind speeds can be observed (especially for wind speeds between 11 m/s and 12 m/s).
-This might be an indication of the acceleration of the air flow at the corner of the cluster occurring jointly with the deflection due to the blockage effect.
+This might be an - 530 indication of the acceleration of the air flow at the corner of the cluster occurring jointly with the deflection due to the blockage effect.
 However, this may also be attributable to other reasons, such as under-estimation by the weather forecast provider of wind speeds in parallel with the coastline through the narrow Strait of Dover, as weather forecast models cannot model all local effects.
-For forecasts from another weather forecast provider and for historical ERA5 data, similar discrepancies in wind speed and wind directions are observed, however with different biases and/or variances.

-Using the complete chain of models as shown in Figure 4, starting from the models correcting the wind speed and direction forecasts, the auxiliary models to predict the wind turbulence and air density, and finally the farm power model, the farm power can be forecasted for multiple time horizons.
-Figure 32 shows the three-days-ahead, day-ahead and intra-day power forecasts for an eight-days sequence for Wind Farm 1.
-Figure 33 shows the corresponding wind speed forecasts used as inputs for the power forecasts.
-As weather forecasts with a shorter lead-time are usually more accurate than with longer lead-times, the resulting power forecasts are getting more accurate for shorter lead times as well.
+For forecasts from another weather forecast provider and for historical ERA5 data, similar discrepancies in wind speed and wind directions are observed, however with different biases and/or variances. - 535 Using the complete chain of models as shown in Figure 3, starting from the models correcting the wind speed and direction forecasts, the auxiliary models to predict the wind turbulence and air density, and finally the farm power model, the farm power can be forecasted for multiple time horizons.
+Figure 29 shows the three-days-ahead, day-ahead and intra-day power forecasts for an eight-days sequence for Wind Farm 1.
+Figure 30 shows the corresponding wind speed forecasts used as inputs for the power forecasts.
+As weather forecasts with a shorter lead-time are usually more accurate than with longer lead-times, 540 the resulting power forecasts are getting more accurate for shorter lead times as well.